Skip to main content

 Prepare a private runtime workspace

-Create one directory tree for Claude Code config examples, working files, logs, and backups.
-Keep secrets out of shell history and commit only templates, not real keys.
+Create one directory tree for working files, project logs, backups, and examples.
+Keep real secrets out of shell history and commits.

 Install and configure

-Install base packages, follow the current upstream install path, and configure runtime/environment settings.
+Install base packages, follow the current official Claude Code Linux setup path, and configure authentication and project access.

 Install base dependencies